exonum/exonum-doc/src/advanced/services/anchoring.md

 - Lightweight node
 - Funding UTXO

-### 1.2\.
-Requirements Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].

-## 2\.
-Assumptions and Limitations

-It is assumed that one can readily create multisig transactions in Bitcoin.
-The exact nature of these transactions (e.g., whether they utilize SegWit or P2SH) is outside the scope of this specification.
-Thus, the **locking script** and **unlocking script** will refer to their meaning as if multisig transactions were created without SegWit or P2SH.

-We assume that SegWit is not deployed in Bitcoin.
-Non-implementing SegWit makes anchoring process more difficult and non-deterministic.
-If you are interested in SegWit version (or SegWit is implemented in certain blockchain), please, refer to [Anchoring specification: SegWit]()

 The approach is currently applicable for no more than 15 validators as per the restrictions on standard transactions in Bitcoin.

 It is assumed that each validator possesses a key pair for anchoring in a cryptosystem recognized by Bitcoin (currently, only secp256k1 EC cryptosystem).
 The anchoring pubkeys MUST be known to all blockchain clients.
 The anchoring pubkeys MAY be certified, e.g., within a X.509 PKI.
 The anchoring private keys MAY be secured with an HSM.